 UNDERSTANDING THE VALUE OF VINTAGE

 Immediately after high school, Brady and his CB750 were off the Daytona Beach Florida to attend the American Motorcycle Institute.
 His graduating class of 2000 was one of the final classes trained in the unique aspects of vintage motorcycle tuning, along with modern concepts.

 Brady proceeded to work for a multi-line dealer in Wisconsin.
 He wrenched for them for six years, and decided to start his own shop.
 Brady maintains his passion for recreation motorsports at Retrospeed in Belgium.
 Many dealerships shy away from projects from the 50’s to the 80’s; Retrospeed is eager to take them.
 The unique traits of these vintage machines are what make them mechanically, historically, and nostalgically valuable.

 As Retrospeed continues to grow, the shop enjoys getting invited to multiple Concours d’Elegance across the country to display their restorations.
 Retrospeed continues to build vintage motorcycle engines for race use as well, winning multiple races in multiple classes and a National Championship.
-Retrospeed’s work has been featured in Bike EXIF, Silodrome and publications including Retro bike of Austrailia, biker Journalen of Norway and Motorcycle Classics, with eight of their restorations featured and five of them gracing the cover.
+Retrospeed’s work has been featured in Bike EXIF, Silodrome and publications including Retro bike of Austrailia, biker Journalen of Norway and Motorcycle Classics.